DeAgrellaAdalino/DeAgrellaAdalino/README.md

 Delphi is okay

-Java makes me want to die
+Java makes me want to bite someones toes

 SQL looks like a nightmare at a higher levels